Living Simply – Care for the Earth, Care for the Poor

 Listen and respond, says Pope Francis, to “the cry of the earth, the cry of the poor.”
 You can read or download the full letter here – it is well worth taking time with it.

-We have also let half of the presbytery garden go wild, to help sustain wildlife and biodiversity.
+• We have planted bee and butterfly friendly plants wherever we can, and we have let half of the presbytery garden go wild, to help sustain wildlife and biodiversity.

-In summer 2021 we installed cycle racks in front of the church, and encouraged people to cycle and walk to church, rather than driving, if at all possible.
+• As part of the building project we relocated cycle racks originally installed in 2021 to a new spot in front of the church, with a covering, and encouraged people to cycle and walk to church, rather than driving, if at all possible.

 During 2023 we began the formal process of applying for the Cafod LiveSimply Award – more details at https://cafod.org.uk/Campaign/Livesimply-award.
-We have passed the first stage of the accreditation process and a dedicated group of parishioners are working on the next steps – including meeting our local MP, and evaluating many different parts of parish life, and how we use resources.
+We have passed the first stage of the accreditation process and a dedicated group of parishioners are working on the final steps.

 To Live Simply includes actions that we can all do – small changes, that gradually make a big difference: